johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-01-20-typescript-using-functions-with-union-types/index.md

 Before I sign off I should mention the ability Union Types give you to define a much terser definition file.
 Basically the "\|" operator makes for a bonfire of the overloads.
 Where you previously may have had 6 overloads for the same method (each with identical JSDoc) you now only need 1.
 Which is beautiful (and DRY).

 It's surprising just what a difference it makes.
-This is `<a href="https://github.com/borisyankov/DefinitelyTyped/blob/9bd7fe69d98337db56144c3da131d413f5b7e895/jquery/jquery.d.ts">jQuery.d.ts</a>` last week (pre TypeScript 1.4).
-This is `<a href="https://github.com/borisyankov/DefinitelyTyped/blob/9f64372a065541fe2b8f6c5c5cd9b55a1d631f19/jquery/jquery.d.ts">jQuery.d.ts</a>` now - with Union Types aplenty.
+This is [`jQuery.d.ts`](https://github.com/borisyankov/DefinitelyTyped/blob/9bd7fe69d98337db56144c3da131d413f5b7e895/jquery/jquery.d.ts) last week (pre TypeScript 1.4).
+This is [`jQuery.d.ts`](https://github.com/borisyankov/DefinitelyTyped/blob/9f64372a065541fe2b8f6c5c5cd9b55a1d631f19/jquery/jquery.d.ts) now - with Union Types aplenty.
 Last week it was \~4000 lines of code.
 This week it's \~3200 lines of code.
 With the same functionality.
 Union Types are _FANTASTIC_!